null Shoes For Different Summer Occasions - Aquila

 By James Shackell

 In some ways, it’s easier to dress your feet in winter.
 It’s cold and raining and everyone’s wearing jeans.
-You can throw on some military boots, or Chelseas, or leather Chukkas, and pretty much stomp around for three months.
+You can throw on some military boots, or Chelseas, or leather chukkas, and pretty much stomp around for three months.
 But summer is a little trickier.
 One day you’ll be down at the beach, then at a garden cocktail party, then Christmas lunch, then (if you’re very lucky) on a yacht sipping fruity drinks with little umbrellas in them.
 Your feet need to be ready for anything, and it’s way too hot for most men’s boots.

 So we thought we’d throw together this guide to men’s summer shoes.
 Every shoe you could ever need for your sunny, summer wardrobe.
 Thongs not included.